zingbretsenucb/w205-spring-17-labs-exercises/exercise_2/README.md

 In order to run this, you must make sure that postgres is running and you have mounted the /data directory

-If you have not done this, run the following command:
+If you have not done this, run the following command (you may need to change the name of the drive you're mounting):

 ```bash
 ./startup.sh